Amitabha Buddha Tibetan Thangka Painting 26.25″ x 20.5″

 Amitabha Buddha is depicted in full lotus pose displaying the Dhyana “meditation” mudra.
 Additionally, he is depicted wearing a royal golden robe and has other important markings of the Buddha.
 Other markings of the Buddha include the right turning hair coils, third eye of wisdom and ushnisha top knot.
 A correctly finished Amitabha Buddha Tibetan Thangka painting is considered to be traditional Tibetan art.

 As a result, when you purchase this Amitabha Tibetan thangka painting you can rest assured you have procured monastic quality Tibetan art for sale.
 This is because all of our Nepali painters were trained at the Kathmandu Thangka painting school.
 Also, the Nepali painters have been the preferred source of the Tibetan monasteries for traditional Tibetan art for many centuries.

 Amitabha Buddha spent countless lifetimes as a Bodhisattva named Dharmakara.
 As a result, he accumulated an infinite amount of merit and he is known as the “Buddha of Infinite Light and Life”.
 Amitabha had vowed to forgo Buddhahood until he had his own pure land.
 After he fulfilled his arduous vows, he became a Buddha and he has his own pure land called – Sukhavati.

 This is the most beautiful of all the pure lands in Pure Land Buddhism.
-Additionally, Amitabha only requires that devotees say his name or recite the Amitabha mantra to gain entry.
+To gain entry to Sukhavati, Amitabha only requires that devotees say his name or recite the Amitabha mantra.
 The Amitabha mantra is very simple and a devotee only needs to say – “om amitabha hrih” 10 times.
 Once admitted to Sukhavati devotees will never fall back into the vicissitudes of samsara and will receive special teachings from Amitabha and his retinue of Bodhisattvas.